thomasokken/free42/windows/README.txt

 Installing Free42:

 Copy Free42Decimal.exe (or Free42Binary.exe, or both) to wherever you want it, e.g. create a directory "C:\Program Files\Free42" and put it there.
-When Free42 runs, it will create three additional files, in the Free42 directory (*) (this directory will be created if it does not already exist); the additional files are state.bin, print.bin, and keymap.txt, and they are used to store the calculator's internal state, the contents of the print-out window, and the PC keyboard map, respectively.
-Also, if you want to use a non-standard skin with Free42, the Free42 directory is where you have to store the skin's layout and bitmap files.
-(In addition to the Free42 directory, you may also store skins in the directory containing the executable.
-Note that those directories may be one and the same.)
+When Free42 runs, it will create three additional files; they are state.bin, print.bin, and keymap.txt, and they are used to store the calculator's internal state, the contents of the print-out window, and the PC keyboard map, respectively.
-For convenience, create a shortcut to Free42Decimal.exe (or Free42Binary.exe, or both) and put it on the desktop or in the Start menu.
+By default, these additional files will be stored in the same directory as Free42.exe, but you may specify a different directory if you wish.
+To do so, go to the Preferences dialog, and change the "Free42 Directory" setting.

-(*) By default, the Free42 directory is the directory containing the executable, but you can change this in the Preferences dialog.
-If you select a different location, you must exit Free42, and then move or copy the files from the old to the new Free42 directory manually; if you don't do this, you will start with a clean slate next time you start Free42 ("Memory Clear").
+Free42 comes with two skins built in, but you may use different ones, by storing them in either the "Free42 Directory" (as specified in the Preferences dialog), or the directory where Free42.exe is located.

 Uninstalling Free42: